IVBecy/reaper/README.md

 # Features:
 - [x] Encrypt files in any directory
 - [x] Decrypt any file that has been decrypted.
-- [ ] Iterate over any sub directory and encrypt everything inside it.
+- [x] Iterate over any sub directory and encrypt everything inside it.

-- [ ] Deal with permissions.
+# To do:
+- [] If there are duplicate files, one of them cannot be encrypted

 # How to use:
 - **1**: Run ```create_key.py``` and change ALL instances of self.key in ```reaper.py``` to the key that you've just got from ```create_key.py```.